ibm-cloud-docs/secure-enterprise/planning-da.md

 | Input validation | Terraform or Ansible | Terraform has limited ability to do input validation, but it is declarative and can be used by user interfaces.
 Ansible adds the ability to do dynamic input validation where inputs to a deployable architecture are checked against a remote service. |
 | Day 2 maintenance actions | Ansible | Day 2 maintenance is generally procedural in nature and best completed in Ansible.
 Examples include manual backup, restore, or key rotations. |
 | Drift management | * Terraform \n * Ansible | * Terraform can be used to determine whether drift occurred and what that drift is, which can help you decide how to manage the drift.
 The drift information is powerful because it might indicate that you can add a change to automation. \n * Ansible can't detect drift.
 But by regularly reapplying an idempotent ansible script, you can prevent drift. |
-{: caption="Table 4.
-Help me choose the configuration language to use" caption-side="bottom"}
+{: caption="Help me choose the configuration language to use" caption-side="bottom"}

 For more information about including pre- or post-scripts with your deployable architectures, see [Creating scripts for deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-understand-scripts).